RhetTbull/macnotesapp/README.md

 # MacNotesApp

 Work with Apple MacOS Notes.app from the command line.
 Also includes python interface for scripting Notes.app from your own python code.
+Interactive browsing of notes in a TUI (Terminal User Interface?
+Textual User Interface?) coming soon!

 ## Installation